swisscom/PowerGRR/README.md

 # Install
 Install-Module -Name PowerGRR -Scope CurrentUser

+# Update
+Update-Module -Name PowerGRR
 ```

 * Install PowerGRR from Github:

-Clone the repo into your module path folder, usually
+    * Clone or download the repo into your module path folder, usually
-"~\Documents\WindowsPowerShell\modules" (see $env:PSModulePath) or clone
+      "~\Documents\WindowsPowerShell\modules" (see $env:PSModulePath).
-the files to any other folder (could be a share or the local disk).
-The
+    * Clone or download the files to any other folder (could also be a share).

-location changes how the module is imported.
+    The location changes how the module is imported.

 ## Configuration